fopor/gromacs-mo833a/experiments/ativ-5-exp-1/README.md

 ![Installation done](img/done.png)

-To save the image, go to the managment page and right-click on the instance.
+To save the image, go to the management page and right-click on the instance.
 Go to Image -> Create Image.
 ![Creating image part 1](img/create_image.png)

 Just give it a nice name and click on the big blue button: